 Futur4

 What does one generation expect from the next?
 What legacy will be inherited?
-Can the experiences of young people today still be compared with those of 50 years ago?
-And what about the youth 50 years from now?
-Futur4 reimagines the future of a biography, performance by performance, movement by movement.
-Every evening, the play continues to mill its way into a present which was still the future during previous performances - just as science fiction speculatively projects life into the future.
+Is it even possible to compare the experiences of young people today with those from 50 years ago?
+And what about the youth of 50 years from now?

 What does the ‘right to one's own past and history’ (Herta Müller) do to the ability to shape the future?

-Futur4 looks into the future.
-What can the next generation know, what does it want to know?
+What can, what does the next generation want to know?
 How will it relate to what was?
-How can they measure themselves against it as it approaches?
-To what extent are we determined by the narratives of our origins - how they are transmitted to us, how we discover them in ourselves - how others project them onto us?
+How can it be measured against it as it approaches?
 What processes of change do cultural identities undergo?
 How are they disrupted, modified, contained?

 Concept, text & direction: Helgard Haug and Daniel Wetzel